Jonmainhart/pbj/DEVELOPMENT.md

 ### Games

-Games use the ESPN event ID as their stable identifier.
+Games use the ESPN event ID as their stable identifier and retain only the schedule, team, status, and score information PBJ Dashboard needs.

-PBJ Dashboard retains only the game information it needs, including teams, scheduled time, status, and scores.

-Normalized game statuses are:
+Normalized statuses are `scheduled`, `live`, and `final`.

-- `scheduled`
-- `live`
-- `final`

-PBJ Dashboard does not persist a provider-supplied winner.
-The winner is derived from final scores.
+Game winners are derived from final scores rather than persisted separately.

-A score of zero is valid.
-Game status determines whether a score is meaningful.
+A score of zero is valid; status determines whether a score is meaningful.

 ### Players